 It’s not really known why some people are ‘straight’ while others are gay, lesbian, bisexual, asexual, or queer.
 But some researchers think that there might be things that happen in our bodies from very early in life that shapes our sexuality.
-In fact, researchers say that one in four families will have a family member that identifies as being LGBTIQA+.

 How do I know what my sexual identity is?

 - Most people know from very young who they want to have relationships with.
 For others, it can take until they’re adults or longer to make sense of their sexuality.

 - But remember, sexuality is NOT a choice!
 It is different for everyone and is a natural part of who you are.
 Everyone has the right to feel comfortable and to be accepted for who they are.